WebAssembly/spec/spectec/test-prose/TEST.md

 3. Execute (CALL_REF ?()).

 execution_of_CALL_REF
-1. YetI: TODO: It is likely that the value stack of two rules are differ.
+1. YetI: TODO: It is likely that the value stack of two rules are different.

 execution_of_RETURN_CALL x
 1. Assert: Due to validation, (x < |$funcaddr()|).